The insider trading suspicions looming over Trump's presidency - MyJoyOnline

 The first time the public would have known about the interview was at 15:16 Eastern Time (19:16 GMT) when the reporter posted about it on X.

-Oil traders reacted to the news that the conflict could end much sooner than expected by selling oil, with the price plunging by around 25%.
+Oil traders reacted to this news that the conflict could end much sooner than expected by selling oil, with the price plunging by around 25%.

 However, market data shows a huge surge of bets were placed on the price of oil falling at 18:29 GMT - a full 47 minutes before the reporter's post.